Nontrivial constitutive laws and unified structures in constrained BF theory: Signal geometry

 For terminology, external space can be globally understood as the base manifold $M$ itself, locally corresponding to an open neighborhood $p\in U\subset M$ charted by $\varphi:U\to\mathbb{R}^n$, and ultralocally the tangent space $T_p M$ at $p\in M$; in principle, the full tangent bundle itself can also be referred to external space, as $M$ determines $TM$ uniquely\footnote{The opposite appears true from the definition of $\pi:TM\to M$, which requires a prescripted $M$.
 However, if $M$ is parallelizable, an ambiguity could be introduced, in the sense that $M$ is diffeomorphic to any other global section.
 In a sense, this is akin to ``integrating'' $TM$ to $M$, and necessitates the introduction of a connection.}.
 The remainder is ``internal'' geometry, which can be understood as another fiber bundle $\pi:E\to M$, that is the totality of all fields at any given points, and thus has various subbundles.
 More immediately, the interest is in a principal $G$-bundle $P$ of all interactions, and its associated vector bundle $P\times_\rho V$ for matter fields.
 External symmetries are spacetime diffeomorphisms $f:M\to M$, internal symmetries on the gauge fields are principal bundle automorphisms $\varphi:P\to P$, which induce transformations on $P\times_\rho V$ through the representation $\rho$.
+It seems natural to also refer to the Lagrangian theories themselves using similar terminology, dependent on the geometry the objects are defined in.
+As such, theories of connections on separate principal bundles (separate from $F(M)$) would be collectively termed as internal gauge theories.
+However, any precise definition would also be dependent on the specific Lagrangian dynamics, which in BF theory terms, is contingent on the values the $B$-field is fixed to: we will return to this point shortly.
 For a precise summary of internal and external symmetries in terms of Lie algebroids~\cite{Mackenzie:2005,Catren:2014vza}, also consider the Atiyah exact sequence

 with the adjoint bundle $P\times_G\mathfrak{g}$; we will not be required to go as in-depth.
 Instead, a quandary that we'd like to consider is that at a single point $p\in E$, provided only the tangent space $T_p E$, there must be a designation on which directions are external and which are internal, as if the observer somehow has global understanding of geometry.
 However, the specific capacity to split fiber-wise and base manifold-wise directions in the tangent space as horizontal and vertical